2sic/2sxc-docs/docs-src/pages/net-code/data/coded/content-types.md

 1. [`[ContentTypeUse]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeUseAttribute) - to reference another class which defines the content-type.

-1. [`[ContentTypeField]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeFieldAttribute) - to configure a field of the content-type, mainly for description, is-title etc.
+1. [`[ContentTypeField]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeFieldAttribute) - to configure a field of the content-type, mainly for description etc.

+1. [`[ContentTypeTitle]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeTitleAttribute) - to configure a title-field of the content-type

 1. [`[ContentTypeIgnore]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeIgnoreAttribute) - to exclude object properties in the content-type definition